trungvose/front-end-editorial-style-guide/README.md

 ## Contributing

-I know this collection of standards is not perfect and still need to improve a lot.
+I know this collection of standards is not perfect and still needs to improve.
 If you have any ideas, just [open an issue][issues] and tell me what you think.

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.